revkonstriksyon/idgies/replit.md

 - ✅ Populated database with authentic restaurant images and content
 - ✅ Fixed gallery image display with proper public folder structure (August 8, 2025)
 - ✅ Removed all external Facebook/Instagram URLs, replaced with local images only
 - ✅ Clean admin interface with direct file upload functionality only
+- ✅ Fixed Hero, About, and Gallery components to use only local images
+- ✅ Completely eliminated all external URLs from the entire codebase

 ## Complete Feature Analysis